African Safari: Discovering Tsavo East and Amboseli

 African Safari: Amboseli National Park

-On the way back we stopped in Voi village for lunch.
-The atmosphere was more relaxed than ever.
-We built a fantastic group and we were all friends already.
-We are still in contact with the rest of the group and we meet up when we can somewhere around the world.
+On the way back, we stopped in Voi village for lunch.
+The atmosphere was more relaxed than ever, and by then, we had all become great friends.
+We’re still in touch with the group and try to meet up whenever we can, no matter where we are in the world.

 The misadventures continue...

-Our African Safari experience ended there.
-Definitely, one thing to remember next time is to spend more days on a Safari, considering all the unexpected events that can happen.
-We divided our trip to Africa into beaches/relaxation and adventure and realised once again there is never enough time to do everything.
+Our African safari experience ended there.
+One thing to keep in mind next time is to spend more days on safari, given all the unexpected events that can arise.
+We split our trip between relaxation on the beaches and adventure, but once again, there’s never enough time to do it all.

-The Safari tour was the main highlight of our trip.
-After many years of watching documentaries, it’s been an exciting experience seeing those wild animals for real.
-Despite the many misadventures, we have great memories of our African safari in Kenya and we can’t wait for the next one.
+The safari was the highlight of our trip.
+After years of watching documentaries, it was thrilling to see those wild animals in person.
+Despite the misadventures, we left with unforgettable memories of our Kenyan safari and can’t wait for the next one.

 1. A good DSLR camera

-Our number one must-have for a safari is a quality camera.
-You’ll be viewing animals from a distance, so to capture the best shots, a semi-professional camera with a good zoom is essential.
-While phones can take good pictures, they lack the zoom capabilities and advanced functions of dedicated cameras.
-We recommend using a Canon EOS Rebel T7 with an 18-55mm zoom lens to do justice to the spectacular landscapes and wildlife you’ll encounter.
+The number one must-have for your safari is a quality camera.
+Since you’ll be observing animals from a distance, a semi-professional camera with a good zoom is essential.
+While phones can capture decent shots, they lack the zoom power and advanced features of dedicated cameras.
+We recommend the Canon EOS Rebel T7 with an 18-55mm zoom lens to capture the stunning landscapes and wildlife you’ll encounter.

 2. Backpack